E-r-1-c/networking-labs/02-layer3-routing/static-default-floating-routing/README.md

 ## Overview

-This lab shows how static routes connect different networks, how default routes handle unknown destinations, and how floating static routes provide a backup path if the main route fails.
+This lab shows how static routes connect different networks, how default routes send unknown traffic toward an ISP, and how floating static routes provide a backup path if the main route fails.

-A three-router topology was built with a direct path between two LANs and an alternate path through a third router.
-The alternate path provides backup connectivity if the direct connection fails.
+A three-router topology was built with a direct path between two LANs and an alternate path through an ISP router.
+The ISP router also provides access to an Internet test server.

 ---

 ## Objectives

 - Configure static routes between IPv4 networks
-- Configure a default route for unknown destinations
+- Configure default routes toward an ISP
 - Configure floating static routes for backup connectivity
 - Use administrative distance to choose the preferred route
 - Demonstrate longest-prefix match